TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 ## Protobuf

-This demo uses Protobuf for communication between Java and JavaScript.
+This app uses Protobuf for communication between Java and JavaScript.
 The Protobuf files are located in the `proto` directory.
+Java and JavaScript code for Protobuf messages is generated automatically during the build process.

-To generate proto messages for Java and JavaScript run the following command:
+To generate proto messages manually, run the following command:

 ```bash
 ./gradlew desktop-web-app:generateProto